WUSTL-Biol4220/home/labs/.old/lab_14.md

-# Lab 13
+# Lab 14

-*Lab 13 GitHub Classroom link: https://classroom.github.com/a/5ioSshML*
+*Lab 14 GitHub Classroom link: TBD

 In this lab, we will learn how to create and manipulate Python containers, how to use for-loops with containers, and how to pass arguments to a Python script through Unix.

-1. Containers
+1. If statements
 2. For-loops
 3. Script arguments